fluendo/fluster/README.md

 ## Description

-Fluster requires **Python 3.6+** to work.
+Fluster requires **Python 3.7+** to work.
 It has zero dependencies apart from that.
 The [requirements-dev.txt](https://github.com/fluendo/fluster/blob/master/requirements-dev.txt) file includes Python's modules used only for development.

 The framework works with test suites.
 Each test suite is associated with one codec and contains a number of test vectors.
-Each test vector consists of an input file and and the expected result.
+Each test vector consists of an input file and the expected result.
 The input file will be fed into each decoder that supports the codec of the test suite.
 The file format is a JSON file.
 You can find the ones included in the [test_suites](https://github.com/fluendo/fluster/tree/master/test_suites) directory.